MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 Contoso will default to a platform schema that represents these configurations in Git, which involves calling Azure APIs using PowerShell.

-**Deployment**
+**Deployment:**

-Contoso's IAC Git repo will have hundreds if not thousands of tracked and version-controlled configuration artifacts.
+Contoso's IaC Git repo will have hundreds if not thousands of tracked and version-controlled configuration artifacts.
 Platform developers will modify a small subset of these artifacts on an ongoing basis via pull requests (PRs).
 Since Git represents the source of truth and change history, Contoso will use Git to determine differential changes in each PR and trigger subsequent Azure deployment actions for only those artifacts that have been changed versus of triggering a full deployment for all artifacts involved.

-**Operationalize**
+**Operationalization:**

 Operational changes are bound to happen in a production environment.
-Ideally, Contoso will use IAC principles to ensure that changes are made in a structured way.
+Ideally, Contoso will use IaC principles to ensure that changes are made in a structured way.
 A change would be made by adding or updating a template within the Git repo, relying on an automated test and release process to deploy the required operational changes.
 Due to operational demands, manual changes made via the Azure portal may be unavoidable.
 This leads to a configuration drift where the environment described in source control no longer reflects the actual state of Azure resources.
-To deal with this conflict, enterprise-scale envisions not only a control mechanism to push changes within the IAC source to the Azure environment, but also the capacity to pull changes made outside of IAC back into source control.
+To deal with this conflict, enterprise-scale envisions not only a control mechanism to push changes within the IaC source to the Azure environment, but also the capacity to pull changes made outside of IaC back into source control.
 By establishing a feedback loop, we can ensure that the environment described in source control always reflects the actual state of Azure subscriptions and that manual changes don't inadvertently roll back by the next automated resource deployment.

 Through Azure Policy, changes to Azure resources within the Contoso management group scope are captured within an Azure Monitor Logs instance in the management subscription.
 A log search alert will activate a webhook and notify Git if a resource configuration is updated or modified, prompting the resource state to export it as a PR for review.
 This will allow repo owners to control whether to roll forward the change by merging the PR or roll it back by making new configuration changes that'll override the out-of-band configuration change.